 Example: Downtrend Chart

-This example of a strong downtrend in Netflix Inc. from November 2022 shows the stock price falling 70% from $700 to $181 over seven months as investors become more bearish.
+This example of a strong downtrend in Netflix Inc. shows the stock price falling 70% from $700 to $181 over seven months as investors become more bearish.

 The chart displays the lower lows and lower highs associated with a downtrend, indicating that prices are heading lower with each successive wave.
-When investors believe that the trend will only continue downward, they will likely sell their positions in the stock and find other investments, leading to further drops in price.
+When investors believe that the trend will only continue downward, they will likely sell their positions in the stock and find other investments, leading to further price drops.

 Consolidation: The Calm Before the Storm